 Under the Incentivized Day-Ahead Economic Load Curtailment Program (“Program”), costs incurred by the ISO in covering Demand Reduction Providers’ Curtailment Initiation Costs and making Demand Reduction Incentive Payments, are to be recovered under Schedule 1.
 These “Schedule 1 Program Costs” shall be allocated to Transmission Customers, pursuant to the methodology set forth below, on the basis of their Load Ratio Shares and in proportion to the probability, given known transmission congestion patterns, that a particular Demand Reduction will benefit them by reducing Energy costs in their Load Zones or “Composite Load Zones” (see below).

-More specifically, Schedule 1 Program Costs shall be allocated to Transmission Customers, on a monthly basis, as follows:
+More specifically, Schedule 1 Program Costs shall be allocated to Transmission Customers each Billing Period as follows:

 a) Schedule 1 Program Costs shall initially be attributed to the Load Zone where the Generator Bus that was used to bid the Demand Reduction associated with them is located.